pawelmhm/pawelmhm.github.io/_posts/2016-07-01-twisted-http2.markdown

 HTTP2 in same way as HTTP1.1 (just send one request after another within one connection) performance difference would be small or non-existent.
 It's also worth noting that I didnt go into details of other HTTP2 improvements (such as headers compression or server push).
-These other benefits of HTTP2 may be equaly relevant as multiplexing of messages over one connection.
-In any case it's great that you can use it from Python.
+These other benefits of HTTP2 are certainly equally important as multiplexing of messages over one connection.
+I'm not sure if you can use server push from Twisted though.